-Please join us for a discussion with female artists from the current Mandeville Gallery exhibition, Recurrence, on Wednesday, April 6th, from 5:00 – 6:30 pm in the Nott Memorial.
-The talk will begin at 5:30 pm.
+Please join us for an Artist Talk in conjunction with the Mandeville Gallery’s new exhibition, EMBODY.
+The talk will begin at 5:30pm.
 Wine and light refreshments will be served.
+Visitors may view the exhibition, located upstairs in the Mandeville Gallery, before the discussion begins.
 This event is free and open to the public.

 In a collaboration with the Gender, Sexuality, and Women’s Studies Program, the opening reception for the Wikoff Student Gallery’s new exhibition, The Weight of This: Femininity and Sexual Assault on Campus, will include the Annual Katharine Van Meter Sadock Women in the Arts Lecture, featuring Traci Molloy, a Brooklyn-based artist, collaborator, and education activist.